Mulch Calculator

 Keep mulch pulled back from tree trunks, shrub stems, siding, and hard edges where moisture buildup can cause problems.

-Use the map when the bed curves around trees, patios, walkways, or lawn edges.
+Use the satellite map when the bed curves around trees, patios, walkways, or lawn edges.
 A traced area is better than a rectangle estimate for irregular beds.